Monitoring VMware servers

 - Supports monitoring of hardware health such as temperature, voltage, power, fan speed, status of processors etc. via VMware API.

-- Out-of-the-box 70 plus reports on Host and VMs
+- Out-of-the-box 70 plus monitors related to Hosts and VMs

-- Automatically maps the VMotioned VMs to the corresponding Hosts
+- Automatically maps the VMs migrated (via vMotion) to the corresponding Hosts

-Apart from monitoring the Hosts, VMs & DataStores, OpManager also monitors the Key Performance Indicators (KPIs) of guest OSs.
+Apart from monitoring the Hosts, VMs & DataStores, OpManager's VMware monitoring functionalities also encompass monitoring the Key Performance Indicators (KPIs) of guest OSs.
 Similar to that of any Windows or Linux server, OpManager monitors the applications, Windows & TCP services, processes running on the VMs using WMI/SNMP/CLI.

 Pre-requisites for monitoring VMware ESX/ESXi Servers